0x1eef/io-line.rb/README.md

 ## About

-io-line.rb is an IO library that can reuse one or more lines of output.
+io-line.rb is an IO library that can reuse one or more lines of output. <br>
 The implementation uses the [io-console](https://www.rubydoc.info/gems/io-console) library from Ruby's stdlib.